Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance via partially ordered sets

-Further, $\mathcal{G}_2$ covers $\G_1$ if and only if $\G_1 \preceq \G_2$ and $\mathcal{G}_2$ has \emph{exactly one more edge} than $\mathcal{G}_1$.
-The least element $\Glst$ in the poset is the empty graph.
-This poset can be visualized with a \emph{Hasse diagram} shown in \cref{fig:hasse}(a): each box is a a graph; if $\G_2$ covers $\G_1$, we then place $\G_2$ above $\G_1$ and draw an upward arrow $\G_1 \dashrightarrow \G_2$.
+This poset can be visualized with a \emph{Hasse diagram} shown in \cref{fig:hasse}(a): each box is a graph; if $\G_2$ covers $\G_1$, we then place $\G_2$ above $\G_1$ and draw an upward arrow $\G_1 \dashrightarrow \G_2$.
 Partial order can be read off from the diagram: $\G_1 \preceq \G_2$ if there exists a directed path (can be of length zero) from $\G_1$ to $\G_2$.
-Hence, the poset $\Lp = (\g, \preceq)$ can be compactly represented by its Hasse diagram, which is directed acyclic graph over $\g$.
-Finally, it is not hard to see that our model-oriented distance, denoted hereafter as $d_{\Lp}$ to highlight its dependence on $\Lp$ and hence $(\g, \M)$, is given by
+Hence, the poset $\Lp = (\g, \preceq)$ can be compactly represented by its Hasse diagram, which is a directed acyclic graph over $\g$.